berkeley-deep-learning/cs294-131-s17/index.md

             by Jason Weston et al.
           </li>
           <li><a href="https://arxiv.org/abs/1409.0473">
-            Neural Machine Translation by Jointly Learning to Align and Translate by Dzmitry Bahdanau, Kyunghyun Cho, and Yoshua Bengio
+            Neural Machine Translation by Jointly Learning to Align and Translate</a>
+            by Dzmitry Bahdanau, Kyunghyun Cho, and Yoshua Bengio
           </li>
         </ul>